Gennaro Armeno

-Gennaro Armeno (born 12 February 1994) is an Italian professional footballer who plays as a left midfielder.
+Gennaro Armeno (born 12 February 1994) is an Italian professional footballer who plays as a left midfielder for Serie D club Scafatese.

 Club career

 He made his Serie C debut for Ischia on 31 August 2014 in a game against Benevento.

 On 16 January 2019, he was released from his contract with Novara by mutual consent.

 On 5 February 2019, he joined Teramo.

 On 19 November 2019, he signed with Serie C club Bisceglie.